A Smartphone Reality Check

 Use Your Phone

-The lack of interest surprised you.
-The Public Market was clogged with people obsessively checking their phones, taking selfies, posting Instagram pictures.
+The Public Market is clogged with people obsessively checking their phones, taking selfies, posting Instagram pictures.

 Facebook and Instagram, yes.
 Interacting with a display for fabulous prizes -- okay, worthless ephemera -- not worth the trouble.